So, you’ve decided to expand into the realm of selling your products/services online and want to know what the best way to accept payments is?

 Here at CardSwitcher we understand the importance of choosing the right provider - after all, we are a comparison site!

-Two of the biggest names in the online payment sector are Stripe and PayPal.
+Two of the biggest names in the online payment industry are Stripe and PayPal.
 Although they each target different businesses, they are still often paralleled and considered as competitors.

 PayPal and Stripe are both third party payment processors, which means they allow merchants to accept payment from their customers.

 Whether you're looking for a payment gateway or want to add PayPal as an additional and more secure payment method on your website, we can help you get set up.

 Stripe is the best software platform for running an internet business.
 We handle billions of dollars every year for forward-thinking businesses around the world.